 Genesis Energy Ltd. is New Zealand’s largest energy retailer.
 We sell electricity, natural gas, and liquefied petroleum gas through our retail brands—Genesis and Energy Online—to more than 650,000 residential, commercial, and industrial customers across the country.
 With the convergence of digital applications, low-cost solar, and advancements in battery storage in the last year, we’ve been focused on reimagining energy and giving our customers more choice, convenience and control.

-We teamed up with Catchi, Australasia’s leading digital conversion agency, to launch an in-depth testing campaign using Google Analytics 360 and Google Optimize 360 designed to improve our mobile site experience to both acquire and retain customers.
+We teamed up with Catchi, Australasia’s leading digital conversion agency, to launch an in-depth testing campaign using Analytics 3601 and Google Optimize 360 designed to improve our mobile site experience to both acquire and retain customers.

 Examining mobile from the consumer perspective